-You should be made familiar with the product used, where it has been used, and the specific aftercare instructions.
+You should be made familiar with the product used, where it has been used, and the specific aftercare instructions, including what side effects you should be aware of and the actions you should take to minimise their impact.
+You should also ensure that you have been provided with an emergency contact number should you need to use it following your treatment.